tacman-fp7/handover/README.md

 Currently, the code for pose selection and for object segmentation has to be compiled separatly.
 An example for Linux system is following.

-In `grasping-pose-selection` and in `in-hand-localization` directories:
+In `grasping-pose-selection`, in `in-hand-localization/src/in-hand-segmentation` and `in-hand-localization/src/in-hand-localizer` directories:
 ```
  mkdir build
  cd build